sestaton/sgd-website/README.md

 There are a number of ENV vars relating to API keys that have to be set, but I'll document that later.

-## In production with Apache server
+## In production with Apache/Nginx (or any server other than Node.js)

+For complicated sites with numerous apps it can be easier to compile a static version of the main site and let Apache or Nginx handle the traffic, as well as routing for the other apps that are running.
+This has the added benefit of using the security and support of these other communities.

-This will build a static site in the 'sgd-static' directory:
+The command below will build a static site in the 'sgd-static' directory:

     bash prepare-static.sh /data/raid5part4/rushmore_rieseberg1/sgd-website-data/